 If you have an estate worth more than that, you could separate out your life insurance into an Irrevocable Life Insurance Trust (ILIT).
 This entails placing your life insurance into this trust.
 As long as you don’t die within three years of establishing the ILIT, it's not considered part of the estate.

 Upon death, the ILIT receives the insurance money and the beneficiaries can get distributions.
-While alive, you must transfer enough money to the ILIT to support the insurance premiums and that money is subject to the gift tax rules. (maximum $14,000 per person per year)
+While alive, you must transfer enough money to the ILIT to support the insurance premiums and that money is subject to the gift tax rules. (maximum $16,000 per person per year in 2022)

 Other trusts such as Qualified Personal Residence Trusts, Grantor Retained Annuity Trusts, Charitable Remainder Trusts and Charitable Lead Trusts can also help you reduce the estate tax.

 If you find that you’re swimming in more money than you know what to do with, you could always give $16,000 per beneficiary per year to reduce your estate tax while you're alive. $17,000 is the current gift tax exemption amount.

 Between my wife and I we could give $32,000 a year per kid.
 If each child has a spouse, we could double the giving to $64,000 a year starting in 2022.